stain/data-maven-plugin/README.md

-This plugin adds support for making a Maven project with `<packaging>data</packaging>`, where resources within its `data/` folder are directly added to the output, a `.bundle.zip` file.
+This plugin adds support for making a Maven project with `<packaging>data</packaging>`, where resources within its `data/` folder are directly added to the output, a `.data.zip` file.

 The archive is a valid
 [Research Object bundle](https://w3id.org/bundle), a specialization of ZIP that adds a manifest for provenance and annotations.

-The archive artifact is deployed as a `bundle.zip`, meaning it can be used as a `<dependency>` in other Maven projects.
+The archive artifact is deployed as a `data.zip`, meaning it can be used as a `<dependency>` in other Maven projects.

 Using this plugin for data publishing mean you benefit from the Maven